ikharegzy/sample-django/README.md

 ## Improvements in build time

-On a cold machine the first build now finishes in roughly twenty seconds instead of the previous forty.
+ The first build now finishes in roughly twenty seconds instead of the previous forty.
 A rebuild after changing one Python module takes about seven seconds because every heavy layer is already cached.
 Re-ordering instructions so that slow steps occur early plays a large part in that result.